keran99/SQL-project/README.md

 # SQL project (University of Bologna, IT for management)
 The web platform manages a database of technical data sheets of plant and animal species.
-The users registered on the platform form a community, each of them can insert reports of sightings of a specimen of a plant or animal species, and / or validate the reports made by other users.
+The users registered on the platform form a community, each of them can insert reports of sightings a plant or animal species, and / or validate the reports made by other users.
 There are also messaging functions between users, crowfunding campaigns, and the organization of nature-themed events.

 ## Installation and usage
 To run the project, clone the repository and just run the file index.php